 - 12 oz frozen chopped onions

 - 1/2 cup Marsala wine + 2 additional Tablespoons

 - 1 tsp black pepper

 - 8 ozs button muchrooms

 - 2 Tbsp all purpose flour

-Add 1 Tablespoons of the canola oil to the pan; swirl to coat the skillet.
+- Add 1 Tablespoon of the canola oil to the pan; swirl to coat the skillet.
 Add half the beef that has been cubed.
 Turning to brown all sides.

-Strain the remaining liquid from the slow-cooker through a colandar.
+- Strain the remaining liquid from the slow-cooker through a colander.
 Discard the thyme sprigs.

-Stir the slurry into the simmering liquid.
+- Stir the slurry into the simmering liquid.
 Cook for one minute or until bubbly, stirring constantly.
-The liquid should have thickened.
+The liquid will thicken.

 Want to learn more about wine?
 Get my FREE WINE 101 CLASS!